 Here’s how each component is explained on the MIT Sloan admissions site:

 MIT Sloan seeks students whose personal characteristics demonstrate that they will make the most of the incredible opportunities at MIT, both academic and non-academic.
 We are on a quest to find those whose presence will enhance the experience of other students.
 We seek thoughtful leaders with exceptional intellectual abilities and the drive and determination to put their stamp on the world.
 We welcome people who are independent, authentic, and fearlessly creative — true doers.
 We want people who can redefine solutions to conventional problems, and strive to preempt unconventional dilemmas with cutting-edge ideas.
 We demand integrity and respect passion.

 Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA Program.
 Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to Mr. Rod Garcia, Senior Director of Admissions (300 words or fewer, excluding address and salutation).

 Please introduce yourself to your future classmates via a brief video statement.

+This video will be used for application purposes only and will not be shared.
 You will need to use an internet-connected computer, with a webcam and microphone.
 As part of the application review, the Admission Committee will evaluate your response to see how you express yourself and to assess fit with the MIT Sloan culture.
 The simple, open-ended question is designed to help us get to know you better.

 Visit the MIT Sloan admissions website for more information on the technical requirements for the video statement.
 The application for the MIT Sloan MBA program will go live in mid to late July.